Kasowitz Secures Denial of CFPB’s Consent Judgment in National Collegiate Student Loan Trusts Case

 Kasowitz represents investors Angelo Gordon, Waterfall Asset Management, One William Street, and Libremax Capital, which hold over $1.8 billion in notes issued by the NCSLTs, in various actions concerning the management and control of the Trusts.

-The Kasowitz team representing Angelo Gordon, Waterfall Asset Management, One William Street, and Libremax Capital is led by partners Michael Hanin and Uri A. Itkin and includes Special Counsel Henry Brownstein and associate Henry K. Parr.
+The Kasowitz team representing Angelo Gordon, Waterfall Asset Management, One William Street, and Libremax Capital is led by partner Michael Hanin and includes Special Counsel Henry Brownstein and associate Henry K. Parr.